MG Software.

 Choose Docker when...

 Choose Docker without Kubernetes when your application runs as a single service or a small set of tightly coupled services.
-Docker Compose is sufficient for most web applications and provides straightforward container management.
-It is the right choice for teams that want reproducible environments without the operational overhead of cluster management.
+Docker Compose is sufficient for most web applications and provides straightforward container management without operational overhead.
+It is the right choice for teams that want reproducible environments without the complexity of cluster management.
+Docker standalone is also the standard for CI/CD pipelines and local development.
+Consider managed platforms like Vercel or Railway if you want container benefits without managing any servers yourself.

 What is the verdict on Docker vs Kubernetes?

-Docker and Kubernetes are not direct competitors but complementary technologies.
-Docker is essential for building and packaging containers - virtually every containerization workflow starts here.
-Kubernetes builds on this by adding orchestration: automatic scaling, self-healing, and management of large numbers of containers across clusters.
-For small projects, Docker with Compose is often sufficient.
-Once your application grows to multiple services with high availability requirements, Kubernetes becomes valuable.
-The real question is not which one to choose, but when you need Kubernetes on top of Docker.
+Docker and Kubernetes are not direct competitors but complementary technologies that together form the foundation of modern cloud-native architectures.
+Docker is essential for building and packaging containers, and virtually every containerization workflow starts here.
+Kubernetes builds on this by adding orchestration: automatic scaling, self-healing, rolling updates, and management of large numbers of containers across clusters.
+For small projects, Docker with Compose is often more than sufficient, and Kubernetes adds unnecessary complexity.
+Once your application grows to multiple services with high availability requirements, independent scalability needs, and multi-team deployments, Kubernetes becomes valuable.
+The core question is not which to choose, but when you need Kubernetes on top of Docker.
+Always start with Docker and add Kubernetes only when the operational complexity is justified by your scale and requirements.

 Which option does MG Software recommend?

 At MG Software, we start every project with Docker for containerization and reproducible development environments.
-For most client projects, we deploy to managed platforms like Vercel or Railway, making Kubernetes unnecessary.
+Docker Compose is standard in our local development stack for all projects.
+For most client projects, we deploy to managed platforms like Vercel, Railway, or Fly.io, making Kubernetes unnecessary while keeping operational burden minimal.
 When clients run complex microservice architectures with specific scalability and compliance requirements, we recommend managed Kubernetes services like Google GKE or AWS EKS.
-We only advise self-managed Kubernetes when the team has the expertise to handle the operational complexity, as the overhead otherwise outweighs the benefits.
+We only advise self-managed Kubernetes when the team has dedicated DevOps expertise to handle the operational complexity, as the overhead otherwise outweighs the benefits.
+For mid-sized projects, we often recommend an intermediate solution like Google Cloud Run or AWS Fargate that offers container benefits without full Kubernetes management.

 Further reading